 - Read about visiting Iceland in February and visiting Iceland in April

-What to Know About March in Iceland
+What To Know About March in Iceland

 Is March a good time to visit Iceland?
 Absolutely!

-Driving in March in Iceland
+Driving in Iceland in March

-You may be considering renting an affordable car in Iceland.
-Driving gives you more freedom, but it also means that you may have to deal with icy roads, dark winter nights, snowdrifts, heavy precipitation, high winds, and other drivers who may have less experience than you.
+Many travelers who come to Iceland throughout the year choose to rent an affordable car in Iceland.
+Driving in Iceland in March gives you more freedom, but it also means that you may have to deal with icy roads, dark winter nights, snowdrifts, heavy precipitation, high winds, and other drivers who may have less experience than you.

 In March, all vehicles use winter tires, but you can request studded tires for a better grip if you want to be extra careful (until April).